How do I enable DKIM for Amazon SES?

 Provide your own public-private key pair (BYODKIM)

 You can use your own DKIM authentication token for email sent using an Amazon SES verified domain.
-To configure BYODKIM, you must first install and configure the AWS Command Line Interface (AWS CLI).
-Then, using Amazon SES API v2, you can proceed with the steps to configure an Amazon SES verified domain with BYODKIM.
+To configure BYODKIM, first install and configure the AWS CLI.
+Then, using Amazon SES API v2, proceed with the steps to configure an Amazon SES verified domain with BYODKIM.

 After you complete the steps to set up BYODKIM, it can take up to 72 hours for the DKIM status to change to SUCCESS.

-If the DKIM status is FAILED, then review your public-private key pair and the TXT record and check for the following:
+If the DKIM status is FAILED, then review your public-private key pair and the TXT record.
+Check for the following:

 - Look for any errors in the updated key.